A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 where the $a_i$ are positive integers and $f$ is monotone, strictly decreasing, defined on $(1,\infty)$ with $f(1)=1$ and $f(\infty)=0$, and is such that the chord defined by any two points on the graph of $y=f(t)$ has a slope bounded away from $-1$ for $t>f(2)+1$.
-See also \textsc{Kakeya 1924} .
+See also \hyperref[Kak1924]{\textsc{Kakeya 1924}} {Kakeya, S\^{o}ichi}.